Once upon a time, a girl was trying to fix her broken heart by helping refugees and asylum seekers.

 Italians have a particular word to designate this sort of shit.
 Omertà cannot be translated, but you’ll find the meaning here.

 From her side, the girl immediately phoned that 26-year old smiling Mali asylum seeker who had been pestering her for months with his CV.
-She had never seen anyone wanting a job like as much as that guy, not even herself.
-She assured him that she would find a bloody job for him even if she was leaving the refugee centre.
+She had never seen anyone wanting a job as much as that guy did.
+She promised herlsef she was going to find a job for him in any case.

-When, a couple of weeks later, Paul called to say that he had eventually found not one but as many as three jobs, two as a night and weekend pizzaiolo and the third as a casual security guard, she replied good for you man, good luck, and she hung up.
+When, a couple of weeks later, Paul called to say that he had eventually found not one but as many as three jobs, she replied good for you man, good luck and hung up on him.

 But it felt weird.